Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

-Our primary examples of symplectic orbifolds arise as toric hypersurfaces of $\mcx_Q$.
+Our primary examples of symplectic orbifolds arise as hypersurfaces in $\mcx_Q$.
 Generally, $Q$ is not assumed to be a simple polytope and so the hypersurfaces will generally be singular along a complex codimension $2$ subspace $\mcy_{sing} \subset D$ of $\mcy$.
 To deal with these cases, we extend our notion of $\partial$-framing.